Apple Health is a place where you can store and track all of your health and fitness data in one place.

 What devices work with Apple Health?

 As mentioned, Apple Health can pull in data from a range of hardware.
-For starters, it can pull health and fitness data from iPhones, the iPod Touch and, of course, the Apple Watch.
+For starters, it can pull health and fitness data from iPhones, the iPod Touch, and, of course, all versions of the Apple Watch.

-Then there's a sizeable collection of third party devices that can widen the type of data that's stored in Apple Health.
-These include:
+Then there's a sizeable collection of third-party devices that can widen the type of data that's stored in Apple Health.

 Which apps work with Apple Health?

 Along with hardware, you can also pull in a range of data from apps.
-The easiest way to find compatible apps is to go to the Apple Health app on your device and scroll all the way down the Summary tab to find supported apps.
+The easiest way to find compatible apps is to go to the Apple Health app on your device and scroll down the Summary tab to find supported apps.
 These include:

 - Sleep Cycle